 Reverb tails can be set to natural, standard, and infinite.
 So the amount of control is quite deep for such a compact pedal.

-The RV-6 is a great-sounding digital reverb pedal with 8 different settings, including +Delay, Shimmer, Dynamic, Room, Hall, Plate, Spring, and Modulate.
+The Boss RV-6 is a great-sounding digital reverb pedal with 8 different settings, including +Delay, Shimmer, Dynamic, Room, Hall, Plate, Spring, and Modulate.

 The controls may look a bit sparse, but as with many classic reverbs there isn’t too much tweaking necessary, so time and tone is enough to get a decent sound.